jezzsantos/automate/docs/authoring.md

 ### Add code template with commands

+!!! tip
-**Shortcut**: this command makes it possible to add a code template and add a new code template command to render it at the same time.
+    This command makes it possible to add a code template and add a new code template command to render it at the same time.

 To capture a piece of code and wire it up to a code template command: `automate edit add-codetemplate-with-command "<FILEPATH>" --aschildof {<ANEXPRESSION>}" --targetpath "~/apath/afilename.anextension"`